FREE Break-Even Point Calculator

 • Profit earned: The break-even point is reached when variable and fixed costs are equal, and you can make a report of net profit or loss of 0$ based upon it.
 And the net profit will be selling any item beyond that point.

-How do you use the Break-Even Point Calculator?
+How to use the Break Even Point Calculator?

 Let’s assume a company wants to introduce a new shampoo in the market but also wants to know the overall financial impact after launching the item.